 Mercury in Seafood

-Exposure to mercury in its many forms can cause a string of harmful health effects, including ginvigitis, blindness, paralysis, birth defects, and neurological and muscular disorders.
-The California Office of Environmental Health Hazard Assessment has issued a health advisory for fish caught in the San Francisco Bay, recommending that adults eat no more than two fish per month due to the mercury contamination.
-Because of their increased susceptibility to toxins and the concentration of mercury in breast milk, children and pregnant women are advised to eat no more than one fish per month.
+Exposure to mercury can cause a string of harmful health effects, including ginvigitis, blindness, paralysis, birth defects, and neurological and muscular disorders.
+The California Office of Environmental Health Hazard Assessment has issued a health advisory, recommending that adults eat only certain species of fish with low mercury contamination.
+The health advisory establishes special guidelines for pregnant women and children because they are more susceptible to mercury.

-Most of the mercury pollution in the San Francisco Bay comes from old gold mines operated in the Sierra Nevada foothills in the 19th and 20th centuries.
-Because of it's unique chemical properties, mercury was used to separate the valuable mineral from the raw ore.
-Although the technique is no longer used in the U.S. and most of the mines are closed, the mercury that entered the soil and river sediment near these operations still leaches into our waterways, many of which flow into the San Francisco Bay.
+Most of the mercury pollution in San Francisco Bay comes from historic gold mines, which operated in the Sierra Nevada Foothills during the 19th and 20th centuries.
+The mining industry utilized mercury’s unique chemical properties to separate gold from the raw ore.
+This technique is no longer used; but mercury in the soil and river sediment near old mines continues to flow into San Francisco Bay.

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.